qMRLab/mooc/5 B0 Mapping/2 Dual echo B0 mapping/02-Signal Theory.md

 Phase shown at different echo times.
 The slider can be used to show the phase that would be acquired at different echo times.
 :::

 MRI manufacturers do not all output phase data by default.
 It should be possible to toggle the output of phase data on all MRI systems.
-It can also be computed from real/imaginary data using Eq.
-2.
+It can also be computed from real/imaginary data using [](#b0Eq4).

 ```{math}
 :label: b0Eq4